gruntwork-io/docs/docs/2.0/docs/library/tutorials/creating-service-module.md

 After running a `plan` and confirming that all expected resources will be provisioned, run an `apply` to create the resources.

 Terraform creates resources when using the `apply` action.
-Similar to the `plan` action, Terraform determines which resources need to be created or modified.
+Similar to the `plan` action, terraform determines which resources need to be created or modified.
 You should expect the same resources to be created during `apply` as shown in the `plan` output.

 ```bash